 We're one of a small number of authorized Stöckli dealers in Oregon.
 Stöckli is selective about their retail partners — they want shops that can explain the product, fit it properly, and support it after the sale.
 We carry the Stormrider and Laser lines and maintain demo inventory so you can try before you commit.

 Our demo programlets you take a Stöckli out for a day on real snow.
 If you decide to buy, we credit the demo fee toward your purchase.
-We think that's the right way to sell a ski at this price point — let the ski make the case, not the sales pitch.
+At this price point, we think a day on snow tells you more than anything we could say behind the counter.

 Who Stöckli Is For